 The following chest (apparently once the upper part of a dressoir cabinet from the collection of the Museum of the Renaissance in Ecouen, France epitomizes the French embrace of designs involving linear perspective, including perspective receding at an angle to a hidden vanishing point.
 That it is found in the Medici Room evokes the possibility that the Queen Mother, Catherine de' Medici, could have admired this style of design created by Italian craftsmen and even acquired such a chest during her famous shopping spree in Lyon in May of 1564.

 As the esteemed Jacqueline Boccador stated in her groundbreaking book (reference, below), the high-backed chair, below, from a private collection, is one of the true masterpieces of "furniture architecture" in the Second Renaissance in France.
 She highlights the striking nature of the panels on the lower or chest section of the chair and how they represent a complete break with ornamentation such as plis-de-serviette, tracery, and arabesques popular in earlier styles of furniture.
 She acknowledges that its astounding quality and virtuosity signal that this is the work of a great artist and one with a devotion to classic architecture.
 As to its origins, she speculates that it was a commission executed for a chateau in the Loire Valley or the region including Paris, somewhere between 1530 and 1550.

 What strikes us is the similarity of the panels on the lower part of Boccador's chair to the central panel of the chest from Ecouen, pictured above.
 Both are based on the straight-on view of perspective with a vanishing point in the center.
-The panels on the upper back of the chair employ the other technique where the scene recedes at an angle with the vanishing points off to the sides, invisible but somewhere near the center of the chair.
+The panels on the upper back of the chair employ the alternative technique wherein the scene recedes at an angle with the vanishing points off to the sides, invisible but somewhere near the center of the chair.
 The same can be said of the outermost panels on each side of the front of the chest.
 The composition of these panels, based on a central arch but with an elevated doorway to one side, is strikingly similar in both pieces.

 Panel from high-backed chair